-Highlights came from a keynote address by Sean Ryan of RealNetworks, an interview with the RIAA`s Steven Marks, and two panels in particular: one examining the role of P2P in digital music, and the other developments on the mobile end.
+Although there were no groundbreaking announcements, this was largely expected.
+However, highlights came from a keynote address by Sean Ryan of RealNetworks as well as an interview with the RIAA`s Steven Marks.
+Two panels, in particular, examined the role of P2P in digital music and the other developments on the mobile end.

-This event is starting to eclipse New York’s other digital music conference, Jupiter’s Plug.IN, mainly because of its streamlined approach and cheaper ticket prices.
-Digital Music Forum was coordinated by Ned Sherman and Digital Media Wire (more information available at digitalmusicforum.com)
+Overall, the Digital Music Forum was a successful event that provided valuable insights into the current state and future of the music industry.
+The event is starting to eclipse New York’s other digital music conference, Jupiter’s Plug.IN, mainly because of its streamlined approach and cheaper ticket prices.
+The conference was coordinated by Ned Sherman and Digital Media Wire, and more information can be found at digitalmusicforum.com.